Pneumonia is one of the most common causes of death worldwide.

 When pneumonia is severe

-If the person has hospital-acquired pneumonia, or other risk factors for developing pneumonia caused by a microorganism that is resistant to some antibiotics (for example, living in a nursing home and unable to do daily living activities and recent treatment with antibiotics)
+When the person has hospital-acquired pneumonia, or other risk factors for developing pneumonia caused by a microorganism that is resistant to some antibiotics (for example, living in a nursing home and unable to do daily living activities or recent treatment with antibiotics)

 Doctors may give a different antibiotic later, after the organism has been identified and its susceptibility to various antibiotics is known.

-Of note, a "broad" antibiotic also kills the normal bacteria that live in the intestine and can result in a severe diarrhea that can be life-threatening, a condition called Clostridium difficile-induced colitis or antibiotic-associated colitis.
-Therefore, a broad antibiotic is used only in the circumstances described above.
+Of note, a "broad" antibiotic also kills the normal bacteria that live in the intestine and can result in a severe diarrhea that can be life-threatening, a condition called Clostridioides difficile-induced colitis Clostridioides (formerly Clostridium) difficile-Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
+The inflammation is caused by toxin produced... read more or antibiotic-associated colitis.
+Therefore, a "broad" antibiotic is used only in the circumstances described above.
 In comparison, for people with less severe pneumonia and for those in general good health, a "narrower" antibiotic is chosen that is usually appropriate for the most common microorganisms that cause pneumonia.
 Though these antibiotics can also cause diarrhea, it happens less frequently.
-These antibiotics are usually successful, and this approach decreases the risk of Clostridium difficile-induced colitis, which is much more common with a broader antibiotic.
+These antibiotics are usually successful, and this approach decreases the risk of Clostridioides difficile-induced colitis, which is much more common with a broader antibiotic.

 In rare cases, a fungus or parasite is the cause of the pneumonia, and an antifungal or antiparasitic drug is given.

 Often, people who have pneumonia but are not very sick can stay at home and take antibiotics by mouth.
 Older people, infants, and those who are short of breath, are very sick, or have preexisting heart or lung disease are usually hospitalized and given intravenous antibiotics, antivirals, or antifungals to start.
 Those antibiotics are usually switched to oral ones after a few days.
 People who need to be hospitalized may also need supplemental oxygen and intravenous fluids.
-People who are very sick may need to be sedated and temporarily put on a breathing machine (mechanical ventilator) that pushes air in and out of the lungs via a tube inserted in the throat.
+People who are very sick may need to be sedated and temporarily put on a breathing machine Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (mechanical ventilator) that pushes air in and out of the lungs via a tube inserted in the throat.